-Here are the new, community-run Open Leaders programs with diverse audiences that serve as entry-points into the internet health movement.
-From September through November, these programs have gone through movement building training and program-design mentorship in preparation to launch their own Open Leaders program in 2020.
+Here are the community-run Open Leaders programs with diverse audiences that serve as entry-points into the internet health movement.
+These programs have gone through movement building training and program-design mentorship in preparation to launch their own Open Leaders programs.

-Mozilla Open Leaders started 3.5 years ago to make openness the norm in innovation and research.
+Mozilla Open Leaders started in 2016 to make openness the norm in innovation and research.
 Through personal mentorship and cohort-based training, participants learn how to lead open projects.
 From Gracielle building an open community of science communicators, to Kasia creating open tools to tackle bias in AI, graduates go on to be leaders in the internet health movement.

 Over seven rounds, 25 cohorts and more than 500 open leaders were raised up as strong pillars in the internet health movement.
 Graduates consistently go on to champion openness and internet health as MozFest wranglers & facilitators, Mozilla fellows, movement leaders and more.

-This year, Mozilla is strengthening its own movement-building processes.
-Empowering more of our community to design and deliver Open Leaders in local communities around the world is one first step we’re taking towards this goal.
+In the latest round of Open Leaders, we empowered more of our community to design and deliver Open Leaders in local communities around the world.

-In Open Leaders X (OLˣ), community members will learn how to run and launch their own Open Leaders programs.
-The goal is to catalyze multiple community-run Open Leaders programs with diverse audiences to serve as entry-points into the internet health movement.
+In Open Leaders X (OLˣ), community members learned how to run and launch their own Open Leaders programs.
+OLˣ catalyzed multiple community-run Open Leaders programs with diverse audiences that serve as entry-points into the internet health movement.

 “Mozilla Open Leaders was an incredibly formative program for me.
 I started OL6 with a vision for empowering scientists with open practices and data science — but I didn’t know what it would actually look like.
 The curriculum but also the architecture of Open Leaders what exactly what I needed to frame and plan Openscapes.
 And it was a success!”